aldensiol/agent-visualiser/README.md

-# Streamlit-Agent-Visualizer: A Visual Learning Tool for Agentic Workflows
+# Streamlit-Agent-Visualiser: A Visual Learning Tool for Agentic Workflows

-Welcome to the **Streamlit-Agent-Visualizer**!
+Welcome to the **Streamlit-Agent-Visualiser**!
 This project is designed as a visual and interactive tool to learn and explore the fascinating world of Retrieval-Augmented Generation (RAG) systems and Agentic workflows.

 ## 🌟 Project Overview